MAX MALLIN QC

 Chambers & Partners refers to the fact that “he is fluent in investment banking cases”, the 2019 edition describing him as “a very numerate lawyer, who is better with numbers than pretty much any other barrister out there”.
 Both Chambers & Partners and The Legal 500 praise his considerable ability to deal effectively with both clients and the court.

 Some of his ongoing and recent cases include:

 - BGC Brokers LP & Ors v Tradition (UK) Limited/Martin Brokers Group Limited v Bell & Ors.
-Max acts for the Claimants in these related actions which are now being jointly case-managed and are set down for an 11-day trial in December 2019.
-Both claims arise out of disputes between inter-dealer brokers in the City.
-The BGC claim is for injunctive relief and damages for breach of confidence.
-In October 2017, Max obtained an urgent without notice injunction to prohibit use of BGC’s confidential information and preserve evidence.
-The relief obtained included an “imaging order”.
-The Martin Brokers claim is for damages and other relief arising out of a “team move” of a number of brokers from Martin Brokers to Tradition.
+Max acted for the Claimants in these related actions which settled during a 20-day trial in December 2019.
+Both claims arose out of disputes between inter-dealer brokers in the City and involved claims for breach of confidence, breach of fiduciary duty, conspiracy and breach of contract.

-- Max is currently acting for a client seeking very substantial damages against one of the high street banks for its role in a fraudulent scheme to pressure the client into selling his shares in a large private company owned and controlled by him at an undervalue.
+- Max recently acted for a client seeking very substantial damages against one of the high street banks for its role in a fraudulent scheme to pressure the client into selling his shares in a large private company owned and controlled by him at an undervalue.

 - Max is advising in relation to a potential group action for breach of duty in relation to the FCA’s swaps redress scheme.

 - Over the past few years Max has advised and acted for a large number of companies and individuals with claims against the banks arising out of tax avoidance schemes and swap transactions.